electric-capital/crypto-ecosystems/README.md

 -- Add repos to ecosystems using the repadd keyword repadd Lightning https://github.com/lightningnetwork/lnd #protocol -- Connect ecosystems using the ecocon keyword.
--- The following connects Lighting as a sub ecosystem of Bitcoin. ecocon Bitcoin Lighting
+-- The following connects Lighting as a sub ecosystem of Btc. ecocon Bitcoin Lighting
 ```